-The Association for its part is always willing to facilitate active engagement between issuers and pension fund investors in order to discuss substantive matters of concern or company-specific issues.
-We will initiate a proactive set of engagement dialogues for our members with relevant companies on key strategic issues where we believe long-term value may be at stake.
+The Association is always willing to facilitate active engagement between issuers and pension fund investors to discuss substantive matters of concern or company-specific issues.
+This includes through initiating a proactive set of engagement dialogues for our members with relevant companies on key strategic issues where we believe long-term value may be at stake.